microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 ## Part 9.
 Optional Code Change

 The main part of the demo is complete.
-However, if you would like to see how you could handle a code change with CCF, then youcan also follow this optional [demo](./managed-ccf-demo-guidance.md)
+However, if you would like to see how you could handle a code change with CCF, then you can also follow this optional [demo](./managed-ccf-demo-guidance.md)